The Dillon Dam Brewery opened in February 1997 and is one of 9 Brewpubs and Breweries operating in Summit County

 We were born from the idea that a true Brewpub celebrates all family members.
 We are a place that welcomes all ages, allows you to enjoy the beauty of the mountains and serves Dam good food and beer.

 Serving Dam good food and beer is still our mission to this day.
 We update and rework our menu every summer and winter to offer more flavor, more nutrition and more hand-crafted items.
 We spend a lot of time prepping fresh ingredients before we open our doors so we can speedily create your meal.

-We like to tinker with our menu to consistently try to improve it without losing your favorites — like our large beef and bison burger offerings, our signature chicken fried chicken and steak sandwich and the beloved Mountain Man mac and cheese.
+We like to tinker with our menu to consistently try to improve it without losing your favorites — like our large beef and bison burger offerings, our signature chicken fried chicken and the beloved Mountain Man mac and cheese variations.

 We just want to have Dam good fun.
 We hope that is what you experience every time you visit us.